espocrm/documentation/docs/development/metadata/client-defs.md

 *boolean*

-Allows to disable the ability to create entity from user interface (from the list view).
+Disables the ability to create a record from the user interface (from the list view).

 ## searchPanelDisabled